Jake Speed: Production

 Filming took place in Sherman Oaks, California; Paris, France; and in Zimbabwe.
 The film was produced by New World Pictures in association with Balcor Film Investors and Force Ten Productions.
 It was Force Ten's first production since 1978's Paradise Alley.

+Wayne Crawford stated that he had himself in mind for the title role when he wrote the script.

 Soundtrack

 A soundtrack of composer Mark Snow's music was released on LP record only by Varèse Sarabande in 1986.
 It was reissued on compact disc by Buysoundtrax in 2009 in a limited edition pressing of 1000 copies.

 A track listing is as follows:

 Novelization

 A novelization, written under the pseudonym Reno Melon, Jake and Des' pen name, was published on June 1, 1986, by Gold Eagle/Harlequin (ISBN 0-373-62102-7).

 Critical response

 Alex Stewart reviewed Jake Speed for White Dwarf #83, and stated that "Until John Hurt turns up, having fun being a sleazy villain, the cast hang about, wondering what to say to each other.
 The result is surely the dullest and least speedy caper movie ever."

 The film holds a 48% rating on Rotten Tomatoes.